CEGRcode/Galaxy_Install_Ansible/README.md

 In the the `groupvars/all.yml` file, a password is used for secure communication between pulsar and Galaxy.
 Change it if you like.

 **Note 8:**

 This Ansible playbooks are based on Galaxy workshop on 2021 and the versions of Galaxy is `20.09` and Pulsar is `1.0.6`.
 In the Galaxy workshop on March 2022 the Galaxy version is updatd to `22.01` and Pulsar to `1.0.8`.
-Some updates are shown in `updates2022` of this repository, but haven't been tested
+Updates are shown in `updates2022` branch of this repository, but haven't been tested